bearcms/bearframework-addon/docs/classes/BearCMS.Data.Users.md

 # BearCMS\Data\Users
-Retrieve information about the CMS users (administrators)
+Information about the CMS users (administrators)

 ## Methods